nathanpdaniel/realtime-transit/README.md

 2. Use order_across or order_from_center to position train between stations.
 Get [MARTA Train Station Data](https://georgia-transit.carto.com/viz/b22db620-fdfe-11e6-86bd-0e05a8b3e3d7/table)

+Icons are currently misplaced because the calculations are using the end-of-the-line rather than the next stop.

 # Installation

 Clone the Quick Start repository